kaitlynmabshire/Botany563-Final-Project/README.md

 # Description of Dataset

-Distal-less (Dlx) are expressed in cephalopod cephalic tentacles (i.e., eye/olfactory stalks; limbs).
-However, much is unknown about Dlx in other mollusk groups.
-Examining the evolution of this gene within mollusks will help address fundamental questions underlying the evolution of novel phenotypes, as well as the consequences of gene duplication and loss.
+Distal-less (dlx) and extradenticle (exd) are expressed in cephalopod cephalic tentacles (i.e., eye/olfactory stalks; limbs).
+However, much is unknown about dlx and exd in other mollusk groups.
+Examining the evolution of these genes within mollusks will help address fundamental questions underlying the evolution of novel phenotypes, as well as the consequences of gene duplication and loss.

 # Steps

-1) Potential ortholog sequences will be found using reciprocal BLAST across available mollusk genomes, with an annelid outgroup. (done)
+1) Potential ortholog sequences where found using BLAST across available mollusk genomes, with an annelid and arthropod outgroup. (done)
-2) Assemble *Cornu aspersum* transcriptome (received 02/13/2023) and find Dlx. (done)
+2) Assemble *Cornu aspersum* transcriptome (received 02/13/2023) and find dlx and exd. (done)
 3) Run multiple sequence alignment using T-Coffee and Muscle. (done)
 4) Create neighbor-joining trees. (done)
 5) Create parsimony trees.